igonzaleztak/bank-api-example/README.md

 This section describes how the project has been structured and the line of thought that I have followed to accomplish the definition of the API.

-Below, it can be seen the project structure
+Below, it can be seen the project's structure

 ```md
 .